karakays/lfcs/README.md

     - wa: %CPU spent on WAiting for IO
     - st: %CPU time spent stolen from vm

-`/proc/meminfo` contains memory statistics.
+`/proc/meminfo` contains memory figures and statistics.
+* SwapTotal, SwapFree, Dirty etc.

 ##### Memory management

 * `swap-in` occurs (swap area moves back to memory) when enough memory is freed or priority in swap becomes higher.

 * To come out of the memory pressure, kernel overcommits memory (exceeds RAM + swap) by means of that many processes don't use all requested memory.
-This technique applies for user processes only.

-* Overcommission is configured in `/proc/sys/vm/overcommit_memory` file.
+Overcommission applies to user-space only.
+For kernel, pages are allocated at request time.

 * In case available memory is exhauseted, OOM-killer exterminates process(es) selected to free up memory.
 The hard part here is which process will be killed to keep the system alive.
 To avoid the whole system to crash, a victim process is selected to free up memory.
 Selection is based on the value `badness` that is at /proc/{id}/oom_score`.